 This chic modern kitchen features wood cabinets and white subway tile backsplash with black grout.

-Featuring: Imperial Brite White Matte.
+Featuring: Signature Bianco Matte.
 Design and photography by Designbild.

 10. Be Authentic With Handmade Zellige Tile

-Crafted by hand, Moroccan Zellige tile is truly one of a kind.
-The subtle variations in size, shape, glaze and color will give your backsplash character that pairs perfectly with the unique look of natural wood.
-This kitchen designed by Fox Homes uses the Zellige White Gloss tile.
-The effect is a crisp, clean and creative aesthetic.
+Crafted by hand, every piece of Moroccan Zellige tile is truly one of a kind.
+Subtle variations in size, shape, glaze and color give your backsplash character that pairs beautifully with the unique look of natural wood.
+In this midcentury modern kitchen, designed by Fox Homes, Zellige White Gloss tile is paired with light wood lower cabinets.
+The gridded layout of the square tiles contrasts with the organic movement of the wood grain, while the tile’s handcrafted details contribute richly layered visual texture.

 This bright and charming kitchen features white Zellige tile backsplash and open white shelves.